BurlesonBrad/documentation/README.md

 #### Why is git used for the documentation

 - *versions*.
-Anyone can go back an look how the text looked like.
+Anyone can go back and look how the text looked like.
 - *authorship*.
 Not only every file, but every line has its author.
 - *community contributions*.
 No need to worry about deleting someone else's work while working on the same document.